“I’m so glad I have gym class tomorrow,” said my daughter when she was a fifth grader, as she was helping me clear the dinner table.

 “Why is that?”
-I asked, since my daughter didn’t normally say much about PE.
+I asked.
+Like most parents, I knew about importance of physical education for kids – but my daughter didn’t normally say much about PE.

 “We have testing all day, and it’s just nice to take a break,” she said.